tymyrddin/purple/source/docs/ai-security/policy.md

 security control, not configuration, and it warrants the change-review rigour given to a firewall rule rather than an edit made between deploys.

-Then test where interpretation slips, which is the boundary rather than the obvious violation.
+Then test where interpretation slips, which is the boundary.
 Exercising guardrail enforcement across category-boundary inputs and common bypass framings, not only direct violations, probes the region where the constraint most often fails and testing most often stops.
 Doing that review with the policy author and the model deployer in the room together surfaces the gap between what the policy intends and